Last Updated: October 25, 2021

 Functional cookies that enhance the functionality and personalization of our Digital Platforms by storing your preferences.
-If you do not allow these cookies then some or all of the services available via that Digital Platform may not function properly.
-For example, if you do not allow queueing system cookies, then you will not be able to queue and make purchases our Digital Platforms.
+If you do not allow these cookies, then some or all of the services available via that Digital Platform may not function properly.
+For example, if you do not allow queueing system cookies, then you will not be able to queue and make purchases on our Digital Platforms.

-Performance and Analytics cookies collect certain information that allow us to improve the performance of our Digital Platforms and help us to provide you with what we believe to be the best user experience.
+Performance and Analytics cookies that collect certain information that allow us to improve the performance of our Digital Platforms and help us to provide you with what we believe to be the best user experience.
 These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Digital Platforms.
 These cookies also allow us to build a profile of your interests and browsing patterns, for the purpose of personalizing your experience and offering you the most relevant content.
 They help us to know how our Digital Platforms perform and which pages are the most and least popular and to see how visitors move around the Digital Platforms.
-If you do not allow these cookies we will not be able to learn more about the use and performance of our Digital Platforms and your experience will not be as personalized and relevant to you.
+If you do not allow these cookies, we will not be able to learn more about the use and performance of our Digital Platforms and your experience will not be as personalized and relevant to you.

 Marketing and Advertising cookies that enable the tailoring of online advertising served to you based on your browsing activity and the location from which you access our Digital Platforms.
 These cookies include cookies set by our advertising partners.
-They are used by us and by our advertising partners to build a profile of your interests and show you relevant advertisements on our Digital Platforms as well as other sites.
+They are used by us, and by our advertising partners, to build a profile of your interests and show you relevant advertisements on our Digital Platforms as well as other sites.
 If you do not allow these cookies, you will continue to see online advertising, but that advertising will be less tailored to you.

-Social Media cookies.
-These cookies are set by social media providers and include cookies that are set by the social media services that we have added to the Digital Platforms.
+Social Media cookies are set by social media providers and include cookies that are set by the social media services that we have added to the Digital Platforms.
 For example, this includes social media services that enable you to share our content with your friends and networks.
 They are capable of tracking your browser across websites and building up a profile of your interests to show you relevant content and ads on those social media platforms.
 This may impact the content and messages you see on other websites you visit, including social media platforms.
-If you do not allow these cookies you may not be able to use or see the social media sharing tools.
+If you do not allow these cookies, you may not be able to use or see the social media sharing tools.

 The details of the cookies for each category (session/persistent cookies, expiration time, cookies used, first or third party cookie) are available in the Cookies Settings on each Digital Platform.